zhezhangsh/MyMethods/Process_RNAseq.md

     from: /nas/is1                                                # local path to the input files
     to: /mnt/isilon/cbmi/variome                                  # cluster path for qsub
 options:                                                      # other options
-   - _genomeDir_:                                               # directory of indexed reference genome
+   - genomeDir                                                    # directory of indexed reference genome
-   - _sjdbGTFfile_:                                             # full path to gene annotation gtf file
+   - sjdbGTFfile                                                  # full path to gene annotation gtf file
 fastq:                                                        # list of fastq files, name each library
   C2863:                                                        # name of library
     fastq1: /nas/is1/zhangz/projects/simmons/fastq/C2863_1.fq.gz